sanger-pathogens/generate_mags/README.md

 ## Dependencies

-This pipeline relies on the Nextflow and Singularity.
+This pipeline relies on the following modules:

-On the Sanger farm, these software dependencies can be accessed through loading the following modules:

 ```
-nextflow/24.10.4
-ISG/singularity/3.11.4
+ISG/singularity/3.6.4
+nextflow/22.10.6-5843
 ```